jpsm83/health/documentation/n8n/article_translation.md

 - Video URLs
 - Image URLs
 - JSON structure
-- Social media structure (no video/url fields in individual platforms)
+- Social media structure

 **CRITICAL RULES:**
-- If ANY content exceeds character limit, REWRITE that specific value to fit
+- If ANY content exceeds character limit, REWRITE that specific value to follow the rules
 - Count characters for every single field
 - NO EXCEPTIONS - every text field must comply with its character limit
-- mediaContext, SEO & Social Media: REWRITE based on context to ensure character limits
+- mediaContext, SEO & Social Media: REWRITE based on context to *ENSURE CHARACTERS LIMIT*
-- Content: TRANSLATE first, then compress if needed
+- Content: TRANSLATE, no characters limit

 **CONSEQUENCES OF NOT FOLLOWING SOCIAL MEDIA RULES:**
 - **API ERRORS**: Exceeding character limits will cause social media API calls to fail